 Californian has made accommodations to assist homeowners secure coverage in the face of these disasters.
 To help protect California homeowners, the California Earthquake Authority offers dwelling home insurance that covers earthquake damage.
 Qualified Los Angeles homeowners who cannot find a private insurance company willing to cover their houses can purchase home insurance through the California FAIR Plan.
 The FAIR program offers fire insurance policies that cover damage caused by fire, internal explosions, lightning and smoke.

 Home insurance coverage options in Los Angeles

-Typically, homeowners choose several types of coverages that specifically address anticipated causes of loss to protect their home and its contents.
+Typically, homeowners can choose several types of coverages that specifically address anticipated causes of loss to protect their home and its contents.
 In California and Los Angeles, with its particular natural disaster challenges, Homeowners coverages can include:

 - Dwelling insurance: This covers damage to your home and attached structures such as a garage.

-- Earthquake insurance: This type of insurance overs damage to your home caused by an earthquake.
+- Earthquake insurance: This type of insurance covers damage to your home caused by an earthquake.
 Most dwelling policies do not cover earthquake damage though it often is available as supplemental coverage.

 - Loss of use insurance: This insurance helps pay your living expenses if a covered calamity, such as storm damage, renders your home uninhabitable.

 - Personal property insurance: Personal property insurance covers the contents of your home, including clothing, electronics and furniture.